fledge-iot/fledge-south-s2opcua/docs/index.rst

   - **Password**: Specify the password to use for authentication.
 This is only used if the *User authentication policy* is set to *username*.

   - **CA certificate authority**: The name of the root certificate authorities certificate in DER format.
 This is the certificate authority that forms the root of trust and signs the certificates that will be trusted.
+If using self signed certificates ths should be left blank.

   - **Server public key**: The name of the public key of the OPC/UA server specified in the *OPCUA Server URL*.
 This should be a DER format certificate signed by the certificate authority.